 Gerald LeCarpentier, Ph.D.

-Director of Biomedical Engineering
+Chairman of Biomedical Engineering

 Gerald (Jerry) LeCarpentier is a native of New Orleans and a graduate of Tulane University.
 He earned both his master's degree and PhD in biomedical engineering from the University of Texas at Austin.
 He moved to Michigan in 1988, and has held a number of academic positions at the University of Michigan at Ann Arbor, UM-Flint, Wayne State University, the University of Detroit Mercy, and Schoolcraft College.
 His academic experience includes finite element modeling, ergonomics and motion analysis, laser-tissue interactions, electrophysiology and implantable devices, and various multimodality medical imaging analyses and device development.
 He is a member of various professional engineering organizations, peer-reviewer of various professional journals, and has served on national funding agency review panels.